 What defines and sets these craftsman homes of Los Angeles apart?

-Areas that are known for Craftsman architecture are: Jefferson Park/West Adams, Harvard Heights, Arlington Heights, Koreatown, Hancock Park, Pasadena, Highland Park.
+Areas that are known for Craftsman architecture are Jefferson Park/West Adams, Harvard Heights, Arlington Heights, Koreatown, Hancock Park, Pasadena, and Highland Park.

 According to Curbed Craftsman houses have a surprisingly controversial background.

 If you have a fondness for the craftsman homes of Los Angeles get in touch, we specialize in many of the neighborhoods where you can find these beautiful homes.
 So if you are looking to make a change, we can help.

 Contact our knowledgeable agents at Aspire Los Angeles today to learn more about what gorgeous craftsman homes are currently available and why moving to the historic districts of Los Angeles can be a great choice for you!